K’den, da second part of Day Two. Had dis warning foa falling rock so we were extra careful driving down da road.

 I had made arrangements with a wahine who dyes da most fabulous colors of wool to stop by her place so I could do a wikiwiki shopping spree.
 No yarn this time, just stuff foa spin on my wheel/s.
 Was hard to leave, but we had to hurry to get to Auntie’s in time.

 On our way again, hustling to get to Auntie’s.
-She’s ninety-four and it’s hard to wait.
+She’s ninety-four and it’s hard for her to wait.
 And guess wat?
 Anodda train!

 We wen see dis cool trestle next to da road.